segrax/DrCreep/ReadMe.txt

 ------
  The Castles of Dr. Creep is an open source reimplementation of the original 1984 Commodore 64 game by Ed Hobbs.
+ Now with a built in castle Builder, allowing the player to create their own castles and build onto an existing castle.

 Required To Play: